juniormesquitadandao/ireport4all/README.md

-# ireport4web
+# jasper4all
-Ireport for web
+Japser for all